 The Golden City of Jaisalmer

-The red fort is also one of those tourist destinations in India built by Shah Jahan.
+The Red Fort is also one of those tourist destinations in India built by Shah Jahan.
 It is one of the places you should not miss if you are interested in the Mughal era.
 This fort containing great gateways once was used for ceremonial purposes.
-Don’t miss buying Indian souvenirs and mouth-watering foods from a covered bazaar called Chatta Chowk, a 17th century covered bazaar.
-If you want to make the most of the time of your visit, we recommend you to enjoy the companionship of a local guide.
+Don’t miss buying Indian souvenirs and mouth-watering foods from a covered bazaar called Chatta Chowk, a 17th-century covered bazaar.
+If you want to make the most of the time of your visit, we recommend you enjoy the companionship of a local guide.

 From the old days, India was known to be the region of colors.
 Meenakshi Amman Temple can truly fulfill this imagination of India with its spectacular facade designed with 33,000 sculptures and its gateways coming to life with colorful shapes.
 As this temple is devoted to Parvati and Shiva, it is one of Tamilian Hindus’ most respected ones.
 As claimed by Hindu sacred text, Indra built a sanctum for the lingam, carrying to make amends for his evil deed.
 It is the place where the temple currently stands.

 Being one of the largest and oldest mosques all around the globe, it is no surprise that it took so long to build it.
-This amusing mosque’s 15 big arches and piles were each shaped from black granite brought by enormous cattle trains, supposedly the amount of up to 1,400 bulls.
+This amusing mosque’s 15 big arches and piles were each shaped from black granite brought by enormous cattle trains, supposedly amounting to up to 1,400 bulls.
 The most important stones imported to build this structure were the bricks above the central gate imported here from Mecca.
-It has different places to explore; for example, gateways, a big plaza, a large artificial pond, and a place where lodges some strands of Prophet Mohammed’s hair.
+It has different places to explore; for example, gateways, a big plaza, a large artificial pond, and a place where lodges some strands of Prophet Mohammed’s hair are.
 The walls and roofs are amazingly designed with floral motifs and friezes, as well as some verses of the Quran.